 Our sites may, from time to time, contain links to and from the websites of our partners and affiliates.
-If you follow a link to any of these websites, please note that they may have their own privacy policies and that we do not accept any responsibility or liability for them.
+If you follow a link to any of these websites, please note that they may have their own data protection and privacy policies and that we do not accept any responsibility or liability for them.

-Like virtually all web sites, we store anonymised data on visits in server log files, which contain IP addresses of machines used to access this site, and the pages requested.
+Like virtually all web sites, we store data on visits in server log files, which contain IP addresses of machines used to access this site, and the pages requested.

 We use Google Analytics to collect information about how people use this site.
 We do this to make sure it’s meeting its users’ needs and to understand how we could do it better.